 Eyelid entropion should be treated as the turned in lashes can cause damage to the cornea, with vision loss, in addition to eye irritation, redness, and tearing.

 There are nonsurgical and surgical treatment options available for treating entropion.
-Botulinum toxin (Botox) injection and eye fold taping can temporary relieve entropion.
+Botulinum toxin (Botox) injection and eye fold taping can temporarily relieve entropion.
 A permanent solution is obtained by lower eyelid surgery, by everting and tightening the eyelid.
 At times, if caused by scarring, grafts may be needed.

 The Quickert procedure is an excellent treatment for patients who are not suitable for surgery, or until more definitive surgery can be performed.
 The Quickert procedure requires 2-3 strategically placed sutures that will evert the eyelid.
 The sutures will keep the lashes from rubbing against the eye.

 Ectropion means the eye fold is turned outwards, away from the eyeball.
 As with entropion, it occurs in the lower eyelids much more commonly than in the upper eyelids.
-The droopy lower eyelid causes the eyeball to be more exposed to air with eye irritation, redness, and tearing.
+The droopy lower eyelid causes the eyeball to be more exposed to air with eye irritation, redness and tearing.
 If severe enough, the cornea can become affected with visual loss.

-The most common cause of eyelid ectropion is age related relaxation of the eyelids.
+The most common cause of eyelid ectropion is age-related relaxation of the eyelids.
 Other causes include scarring, sunlight, previous surgery, trauma, and facial palsy.

 Normally, the upper and lower eyelids close completely, protecting the eyeball from air and dryness.
-When the lid of the eye is turned outwards, the eyeball becomes exposed to more air, which causes eye irritation, redness, discharge and reflex tearing.
+When the lid of the eye is turned outwards, the eyeball becomes exposed to more air, which causes eye irritation, redness, discharge, and reflex tearing.
 The inner side of the eye fold can also become exposed to air, causing chronic redness and redness.
 This can also interfere with the tear drainage system of the eye.

-How is Eyelid Ectropion Repair Performed ?
+How is Eyelid Ectropion Repair Performed?

 The treatment for eyelid ectropion is typically reconstructive surgery.
 The type of surgery needed can depend on the type of ectropion (involutional or age-related, cicatricial or scarring, paralytic, congenital).

 The classical eyelid ectropion repair surgical technique is the tarsal strip method and canthoplasty.
 Dr. Taban also uses an alternative, minimally invasive approach to tight the lower eyelid, which provides better lid of the eye contour with hidden scars.
-To learn more about this technique, read Dr. Taban’s article: Aesthetic Lateral Canthoplasty.

-Contact a Beverly Hills Oculoplastic Surgeon
+Contact Beverly Hills Oculoplastic Surgeon Dr. Taban

 An uncomfortable malposition of the eyelid can interfere with daily life and threaten one’s eyesight.
 Fortunately, the specially designed treatments for this condition can be performed painlessly and provide flawless results.
 Most people would not be able to tell that a patient has undergone the procedure just by looking.
 The results are that seamless.

 Without treatment, entropion can be incredibly uncomfortable and may damage eyesight.
 Don’t wait to get the relief and results you need and deserve.
 Contact Dr. Taban today for a consultation.

-Next, please read about lower eyelid surgery.
+Next, please read about eyelid retraction surgery.